 Create Stratis Storage Pools

-We have added four hard disks (10GB each) in our CentOS 8 virtual machine.
-We will use these disks as block devices for our Stratis storage pools.
+We have added four additional hard disks, each with a capacity of 10GB, to our CentOS 8 virtual machine.
+These disks will serve as block storage devices for configuring Stratis storage pools, enabling efficient and flexible storage management.

 # lsblk | grep 'sd[b-e]'